CALL FOR APPLICATIONS

 - (i) Applicants should be under 30 years, in good health.
 Preference would be given for those who have just finished their university studies.
 The health condition of the applicants must be appropriately documented by an official health care provider, as indicated in the application form.
 Result of all of the listed tests has to be specified.

 - (ii) Applicants should hold a university degree

 - (M.Sc. or equivalent) either in natural, or medical, or agricultural or veterinary sciences.
 Some BRC laboratories may have additional requirements which are specified in the description of the research topics.

 - (iii) Proficiency in both verbal and written English should be documented in the application.
 Elected candidates for BRC fellowships will not be admitted to the course whose scientific background or knowledge of English turns to be inappropriate after arrival.
 These fellows will be asked to leave the course and return to their home country.
 BRC does not organize language course for the applicants.

-- (ix) ITC fellows will receive monthly stipend from the BRC at the beginning of each month.
-This amount is about 70-75% of the income of a Ph.D. student in Hungary, however, considering the provided free accommodation, or the contribution to the accommodation fee, will cover modest living expenses for one person in Szeged.
+- (ix) ITC fellows will receive monthly salary from the BRC at the beginning of each month that will cover modest living expenses for one person in Szeged.

 - (x) BRC does not provide travel support.
 ITC fellows will have to cover the travel expenses of a round trip between their hometown and Szeged/Hungary including all associated costs such as the fee of the visa, if needed.
 ITC fellows are expected to return to their home country after completing the ITC training.

-The filled application form (without the signatures) should be sent as an MS Word file email attachment to Tímea Varga before May 17, 2015.
+The filled application form (without the signatures) should be sent as an MS Word file email attachment to Ms. Tímea Varga before May 31, 2018.
 The complete application package, including the printed/signed application form, the signed consent form and all of the supplementary material should be mailed to:

 Ms. Tímea Varga